-I meet each group individually – year groups or classes, depending on your numbers – and tell them short tales about famous pirates – Morgan, L’Ollonois, Blackbeard etc. I also answer all their questions, and talk about ships, weapons, navigation, diseases, capturing prizes and boarding prizes, etc. Most importantly, I show them the artifacts I have brought with me – like my cutlass, musket, pieces of eight, pistols, roundshot, grenadoes, boarding axe, etc. (There’s a lot to see.)
+I meet each group individually – year groups or classes, depending on your numbers – and tell them short tales about famous pirates – Henry Morgan, Bartholomew Roberts, Blackbeard etc. I also answer all their questions, and talk about ships, weapons, navigation, diseases, capturing prizes and boarding prizes, etc. Most importantly, I show them the artifacts I have brought with me – like my cutlass, musket, pieces of eight, pistols, roundshot, grenadoes, boarding axe, etc. (There’s a lot to see.)
 If there is time in the sessions I can even have the children act out one of the pirate stories, perhaps about Henry Morgan’s attack on Maracaibo or Calico Jack’s escape from a Spanish pirate hunter.

 We gather again at the end of the day so that the teachers can choose examples of good work to be shown or read out to everyone at end of day.
 Then I bid everyone farewell and take my leave!